VOICE OF THE PERSECUTED

 Access Code: 281207#

 MOBILE APP: Free Conference Call HD also provides a quick and easy way for you to dial into conference calls without having to remember the dial-in credentials.
-Save all of your conference call dial-in numbers and access codes using this free app.
+Save all your conference call dial-in numbers and access codes using this free app.
 With the Free Conference Call HD you can instantly dial into a conference call via 3G/4G data network and or regular mobile carrier.
 Google Play link or App Store – iTunes

 If you are experiencing any difficulties joining the call, please let us know.